-To avoid any possible confusion, section 13 of the UCLA explicitly states the act does not change the professional responsibility obligations of collaborative lawyers.
-They are bound by the same rules of ethics as other lawyers.
-Indeed, any attempt to change the professional responsibility obligations of lawyers by legislation would raise serious separation of powers concerns, as that power is in some states reserved to the judiciary.
+Indeed, any attempt to change the professional responsibility obligations of lawyers by legislation would raise separation of powers concerns, as that power is in some states reserved to the judiciary.
 State ex rel.
 Fiedler v.
 Wisconsin Senate, 155 Wis.2d 94, 454 N.W.2d 770 (Wis.
 1990) (concluding that the state legislature may share authority with the judiciary to set forth minimum requirements regarding persons' eligibility to enter the bar, but the judiciary ultimately has the authority to regulate training requirements for those admitted to practice); Attorney General v.
 Waldron, 289 Md.
 683, 688, 426 A.2d 929,932 (Md.
 1981) (striking down as unconstitutional a statute that in the court's view was designed to "[prescribe] for certain otherwise qualified practitioners additional prerequisites to the continued pursuit of their chosen vocation") See RESTATEMENT (THIRD) OF THE LAW GOVERNING LAWYERS § 1 cmt. c and Rptr.
 Note (2000).

 It is also important to note that the favorable bar association opinions and the act do not validate every form of collaborative law agreement or collaborative law practice.
 The still leaves collaborative lawyers and collaborative law participation agreements subject to regulation by bar ethics committees and other agencies charged with regulating lawyers and to malpractice claims by clients.
-The act, for example, does not require that lawyers sign the collaborative law participation agreement as parties; rather it requires only that parties identify their collaborative lawyers in participation agreements and that the lawyer acknowledge his or her limited purpose retention.
-Section 4(a) (5).
-Particular collaborative law participation agreements may have provisions which raise professional responsibility concerns.
+Particular collaborative law participation agreements, for example, may have provisions which raise professional responsibility concerns.
+The act does not require that lawyers sign the collaborative law participation agreement as parties, a practice common in the collaborative law community; rather it requires only that parties identify their collaborative lawyers in participation agreements and that the lawyer sign a statement confirming the lawyer's representation of a client in collaborative law.
+Section 4(a) (6).
+A lawyer who signs a participation agreement as a party may assume duties to another party to the agreement- a person with conflicting interests other than his or her client, a situation which could raise ethics concerns.
 Scott R. Peppet, The (New) Ethics of Collaborative Law, 14 DISPUTE.
 RES.
 MAG.
 23 (Winter 2008).
-The act leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
+The act leaves questions like this raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
 Furthermore, to the extent that a collaborative law participation agreement is also a lawyer-client limited retainer agreement, it must meet whatever requirements are set by state law for lawyer-client retainer agreements.
 See N.Y.
 COMP.
 CODES R. & REGS. tit.
 22, § 202.16(c) (2007) (governing the lawyer-client relationship in matrimonial matters, including requirement of written retainer agreement).